Skip to content

 }

-This first example shows the use of the eox-drawtools widget logic integrated for geometry or feature selection on the eodash map.
-Which is helpful in handling of features and geometry input information that allows an intuitive selection for the end-user.
+This example shows the use of the eox-drawtools widget logic to select a geometry or feature on an eodash map.
+It provides an intuitive way for users to choose input data.

-The format defines what handler/widget will be used, in this case the custom feature format is used.
-This allows to define some special options for the drawtools widget.
+The format defines what handler/widget will be used.
+In this case, the custom feature format is used.
+It allows defining special options for the drawtools widget.

-The first is which EOxElement map should be used.
-In eodash this should always be eox-map#main, the layerId of the collection that has the features that should be used for selection can be specified.
-The featureProperty is the identifier of the property that should be extracted from the feature, in this case the id.
-Then the type of the property can be specified, which in this case is a string.
+The first one is which EOxElement map will be used.
+In eodash, this will always be eox-map#main.
+The layerId specifies which layer contains selectable features.
+The featureProperty is the property identifier that should be extracted from the feature - in this case the id.
+The property type defines the output type - in this case string.

-The additional execute options at the end, is intended for endpoint calls that are not expensive and can be queried as soon as a selection has been done (e.g.) on the map.
-If this is not set, the user will need to click on the execute button when he is ready with the input configuration.
+The additional execute options at the end are for endpoint calls that are not expensive and can be queried as soon as a selection has been done (e.g.) on the map.
+If this is not set, the user will have to click on the execute button when he is done with the input configuration.

 Formats